History

 St. Cyril’s Leads the League

-The 1950’s were a decade of growth for the Twilight League.
-Moe Drabowsky of Windsor, Nick Koback of Hartford and Joey Jay of Middletown signed professional contracts and had long careers in the Major Leagues.
+The 1950s were a decade of growth for the league.
+Moe Drabowsky of Windsor, Nick Koback of Hartford and Joey Jay of Middletown were signed form the twilight league as free agents and had long careers in the Major Leagues.
 Many more professional players would follow, yet the league retained its highly competitive status.
-During this time, perhaps no team was more successful than the St. Cyril’s baseball club.
-They collected 5 Twi-loop championships from 1951 to 1960.
-St. Cyril’s was commanded by long-time Manager, Ed Kostek.
-The team was comprised of local star athletes like Al Phelon, a crafty pitcher, Bill George, a veteran catcher and a speedy outfielder named Ed Samolyk.
+During this time the St. Cyril’s baseball club collected 5 Twi-loop pennants from 1951 to 1960.
+The Catholic club was directed by long-time manager, Ed Kostek.
+Their standout athletes included Al Phelon, a crafty pitcher, Bill George, a veteran catcher and Ed Samolyk, a speedy outfielder.

 1951 St. Cyril's baseball club at Colt Park.